wisniewskikr/chrisblog-it-java-ee/technologies/produces/java-ee9-api-rest-helloworld-produces-qualifier/README.md

 -----------

 ##### Goal
-The goal of this project is to present how to implement **@Produces and @Named** annotations in **REST API** application using **Java** programming language and **Java EE 9** framework.
+The goal of this project is to present how to implement **@Produces and @Qualifier** annotations in **REST API** application using **Java** programming language and **Java EE 9** framework.
 Application is deployed on a server **payara micro** in version 6.

 ##### Terminology
 Terminology explanation:
 * **@Produces**: this annotation enables injecting values insead of classes.
 By default in Java EE developer can inject beans - Java classes.
 But this annotation enables injecting values like Strings, Enums etc.
-* **@Named**: by default @Produces annotation finds method to inject by returned type.
+* **@Qualifier**: by default @Produces annotation finds method to inject by returned type.
 But there is a problem if two or more methods annotated by @Produeces return the same type (e.g. String).
-Annotation @Named resolves this issue: developer can give unique name for every of these method and in this way identify them
+Annotation @Named resolves this issue but developer can make a typo in the name.
+That's why it's sometimes better to create your own annotation based on @Qualifier annotation.
+This new annotation works in the same way as @Named annotation but you don't have to put any name - name is included in the name of your annotation
 * **API**: Application Programming Interface is designed for communication between machines
 * **REST**: it's communication HTTP protocol with some set of rules
 * **Java EE 9**: it's Java framework which speeds up development